ahlraf/ahl-teams/README.md

 To video call or voice call them, click on the corresponding buttons at the top of the chat window.
 This takes you to a new screen and sends them an incoming call request.
 You can toggle video and audio on and off.

+Once you're done, you can sign out by clicking on the teams logo on the top right.

 Happy meets!

 <br><br><br>